MSatiro/direct-cn-android/README.md

-# direct-connection-android (OUT OF DATE, WILL UPDATE SOON)
+# **direct-connection-android (OUT OF DATE, WILL UPDATE SOON)

-### The advantage of a Direct Connection server is the possibility for players on Android and PC play together without using VPN services, quickly and easily.

-# **How to create a Direct Connection Server for sm64ex-coop on ANDROID**

-## ⚠️ Prerequisites: Termux and Ubuntu in Termux.**
+#⚠️ Prerequisites: Termux and Ubuntu in Termux.**

-You can get the Termux app in F-Droid Store, using the app or website: <https://f-droid.org/packages/com.termux/>
+# You can get the Termux app in F-Droid Store, using the app or website: <https://f-droid.org/packages/com.termux/>

-And for Ubuntu in Termux, follow this very intuitive guide on GitHub: <https://github.com/MFDGaming/ubuntu-in-termux>
+# And for Ubuntu in Termux, follow this very intuitive guide on GitHub: <https://github.com/MFDGaming/ubuntu-in-termux>

-With everything installed and ready, let's get down to business. ⚠️
+**

 1° **Create a account** on <https://playit.gg> (It is the program that we will use to create our server).
 You won't have any problems, just create the account and check the email for authentication.